ElryGH/HikariWatch/README.md

 HikariWatch is designed for anime fans who want a hassle-free viewing experience.
 With HikariWatch, you can:

-* **Seamlessly watch anime** with no ads or interruptions—just click to watch!
+* Seamlessly watch anime with no ads or interruptions—just click to watch!
-* **Select a source website** or choose a random one to start streaming immediately.
+* Select a source website or choose a random one to start streaming immediately.
-* **Keep track of where you left off** mid-video, so you can pick up right where you left off.
+* Keep track of where you left off mid-video, so you can pick up right where you left off.
-* **Integrate with Anilist**:
+* Integrate with Anilist:
   * Get anime information, news, and recommendations.
   * Track your watched series and episodes (requires Anilist account).
-* **Show off what you're watching** on Discord to share the fun with friends.
+* Show what you're watching on Discord to share the fun with friends.
-* **Legal App** through extension-based functionality.
+* Legal App, through extension-based functionality.

 ## About HW

-_HikariWatch_ is completely cross-platform.
+_HikariWatch_ is completely cross-platform.</br>
 If you encounter any problems installing for your OS, feel free to reach out in the issues section.

 ## Extension Support